ipfs/community/articles/precarious-data.md

 ### Do I have to worry about Bad Content coming onto my machine?

 IPFS is peer to peer technology, which tends to bring up concerns about bad content.
 People want to know "If I run an IPFS node, will that mean people can use my machine to serve bad content without my permission?" and "Will my IPFS node pull bad content onto my machine without my knowledge?"
-This is a very important question to ask.
-The IPFS protocol is explicitly designed to ensure that **your node will only read content from the network if you tell it to read that content**.
-For example, if you only use IPFS to deal with genomics data, your IPFS node will only ever hold the genomics data you've requested and it will only serve the genomics data you've published.
-The maintainers of the IPFS software take this very seriously.

-You have complete control over which content comes onto your machine through IPFS.
+The maintainers of IPFS take this issue very seriously.
+The IPFS protocol is explicitly designed to ensure that **you have complete control over which content comes onto your machine through IPFS**.
 Your IPFS node will only read the content you tell it to read from the network.
 It will only store the content you tell it to store.
 This allows you to be confident that bad content won't accidentally arrive on your machine.
 If someone on the network publishes bad content, it won't leak onto your IPFS node.
 You would have to explicitly request the content in order for it to arrive on your machine or for it to even pass through your machine.

 ### Writing Content onto IPFS